| cdplot {graphics} | R Documentation |

 an optional vector specifying a subset of observations to be used for plotting. |

-computes the conditional densities of x
+cdplot computes the conditional densities of x given

-weighted by the marginal distribution of y
+the levels of y weighted by the marginal distribution of y.

-The densities are derived cumulatively over the levels of y
+The densities are derived cumulatively over the levels of y.

-This visualization technique is similar to spinograms (see spineplot
+This visualization technique is similar to spinograms (see spineplot)

 and plots P(y | x) against x.
 The conditional probabilities